Back to Blog

 Day-1 CPT is a controversial practice where some universities offer work authorization from the first day.
 It's viewed as a red flag by many officers and can affect future visa/immigration applications.
 If asked about it, be cautious — officers may see it as prioritizing work over genuine academic intent.

 You've got the questions, the process, the consulate details, the red flags.
-What you do with this information is up to you.
-But here's what separates approvals from denials: practice until your answers stop sounding rehearsed.
+What separates the 59% who get approved: they practiced out loud until their answers stopped sounding rehearsed.
+Not reading.
+Speaking.

 Ready to practice for your F1 interview?